InfoSecInnovations/concierge/README.md

 `python -m shiny run --reload --launch-browser concierge_shiny/app.py`

+## Update to new release: development environment

+### Quick install

+Follow the same instructions as for production, except use `install_dev.py` instead of `install.py`

+### Manual update

+Use `docker compose pull -f <docker-compose-file.yml>` to update the Docker containers.

+Follow Manual install steps above.

 ## CLI ##

 While we're currently more focused on the GUI element, we have provided some CLI scripts to be able to perform some functions without launching the web app.